protesilaos/my-website/_books/2021-08-28-why-you-are-not-important.md

 **B.:** Careful with your enthusiasm.
 It is not to be taken lightly, nor to be done over the weekend or with a new friend you are excited about.
 I left home, but I also had to outgrow my self.
 That cannot be undone.
-B.e prepared for the long journey and let go of the tourist mentality.
-A.s for showing you how it's done, there is no secret.
+Be prepared for the long journey and let go of the tourist mentality.
+As for showing you how it's done, there is no secret.
 I just went for a swim and then for a walk.
 It is not magic.
 Nothing out of the ordinary.
-What matters is my perspective, which comes from the elucidation of all those concepts I have presented tonight and at breakfast.
+What matters is my perspective, which comes from the elucidation of all those concepts I have presented tonight and during breakfast.
 Just think about your place in the world.
 I do not need to be at the seaside to do that.
 I do not have to wake up early, nor to swim or walk or whatnot.
 It just happens that those activities are